BabarB/Final-project/README.md

      This  has a simple contact form to enable visitors to contact the site owner by email.
 Required fields are:

   *  first name: some users prefer to stay anonymus
-  *  email address: so their email can be replied
+  *  email address: to identify genuine users
-  *  message block: to identify bots
+  *  message block: as this is the purpose of a contact form.

 ### Features left to implement

- 1. Styled 404 page: this is important for both human visitors and browser bots to crawl the site correctly.
+ 1. Styled 404 page: this is important for both human visitors and [browser bots to crawl the site correctly](https://seosly.com/blog/do-404-errors-hurt-seo/#:~:text=Yes%2C%20404%20errors%20can%20impact,crawling%20these%20non%2Dexistent%20pages.).
 Currently the 404 page is automatically provided by Github.
- 2. User login: this requires a backend including a user database to check user credentials, and we have not reached this stage yet.
+ 2. User login: this requires a backend including a user database to check user credentials, the learning has not reached this stage yet.
  3. Audio controls: the browser default audio controls are basic and do not reflect to a good user experience: Play and pause are on the same button, the volume is muted by default.
-Due to time constrainst and focusing on the MVP, I still used the browser audio and included short instructions to the user as a workaround.
+For learning pueposes, the browser default audio was used.
 Current technologies offer better embedded audio players.
- 4. Form dump: this
+4. The footer contact details section provides dummy details.
+As mentioned before, it is a placeholder for data handling and cookie policies.
+Visitors to the website should use the contact form instead.
+The social media links can also be swapped to actual ones once the service proviver is no longer an imaginary one.
+5.

 ---